lilahaugust/solace-health-assignment/DISCUSSION.md

 ## Table updates: mapping, reusability, pagination, and expandable rows

-Rather than hard-coding a single-use table, I have opted to use a table from Material UI.
+I have replaced the hard-coded, single use table with a table from Material UI.
 I have designed it to be reusable, flexible, and more performant.

 The table can accept any table headers object matching the structure of the SOLACE_ADVOCATES_TABLE_HEADERS constant (should have properties 'id', 'label', and 'minWidth') and map the assigned headers to the corresponding database results.
 The safe typing I have implemented in the Table file also ensures that the shape of the database result objects (in this case "advocates") must match the properties of the assigned table headers object.